 Rankings & Recognition

-#1 Travel Destination in the United StatesCharleston was voted #1 Best City in the United States for the fourth year in a row and #2 World’s Best City, due to its amenities and lifestyle attributes, according to Condé Nast Traveler’s annual Reader’s Choice survey.
+Charleston #1 Travel Destination in the United StatesCharleston was voted the Top Small City in the U.S. for the fifth year in a row, according to Condé Nast Traveler’s annual Reader’s Choice survey.

 South Carolina #9 in Top 10 Pro-Business StatesSouth Carolina was ranked on 32 factors relative to state efforts to be pro-business and exhibited leadership in producing the best business environment, and thus the best opportunities for job growth and economic prosperity.